Chrysanthemum x grandiflorum

 Pot culture.
 Pot rooted cuttings midwinter to early spring, using porous, fibrous, moisture-holding planting mix.
 Move plants to larger pots as growth requires—don’t let them become root-bound.
 Pinch and/or stake as required.
 Plants need water daily in warm weather, every other day in cool conditions.
 Feed with liquid fertilizer every 7 to 10 days until buds show color.

 Off-season, potted chrysanthemums.
 Florists and even grocery stores sell potted chrysanthemums in bloom every day of the year, though by nature a chrysanthemum blooms in late summer or fall.
 Growers force these plants to bloom out of season by subjecting them to artificial day lengths, using lights and dark cloths.
 You can plunge the potted flowering plants right into a garden bed or border for an immediate (but expensive) display, or enjoy them in the house while the flowers remain fresh and then plant them out.
 Either way, they will not bloom again at the same off-season time the next year.
 Instead, they will revert to their natural inclination and commence fall bloom once again.

-To pot off-season mums after bloom, cut off flowers when they fade, leaving stems 6’8 in. long.
-Remove soil clump from pot and break apart the several individual individual plants that were grown in the pot.
+To pot off-season mums after bloom, cut off flowers when they fade, leaving stems 6–8 in. long.
+Remove the soil clump from the pot and break apart the several individual plants that were grown in the pot.
 Plant these individual plants.
-When new growth shows from the roots, cut off remainder of old flower stems.
+When new growth shows from the roots, cut off the remainder of the old flower stems.

 Deciduous shrub from eastern Asia.
 Grows to 10–12 ft. tall and 6 ft. wide.
 Upright and compact w...